 Traumatic Brain Injury Speeds Up Brain Aging

 Serious brain injuries cause changes in the brain similar to those observed in older individuals, according to new findings from researchers at Imperial College London.
+With the help of lawyers for personal injury charges, who files a request for your injury compensation on your behalf, that can be used to recover from your brain injury and return to normal life soon.

 According to the report published in Annals of Neurology, the researchers evaluated brain scans from over 1,500 healthy people to develop a computer program capable of predicting a person’s age from the brain scan.
 The, the team used the program to estimate the “brain age” of 113 more healthy participants and 99 patients with traumatic brain injury.